AmbitiousDev101/Text-Sentiment-Checker/README.md

 **A full-stack web app that detects the sentiment of your text.**

 I built this project to demonstrate a **Microservices Architecture**.
-Instead of a standard monolithic app, I separated the system into three distinct parts: a modern frontend, an API gateway, and a dedicated AI engine.
+Instead of a standard app, I separated the system into three distinct parts: a modern frontend, an API gateway, and a dedicated AI engine.

 ## How to Run It Locally